Virtually torsion-free covers of minimax groups: Proofs of Theorem 1.13 and its corollaries

-\begin{remark}{\rm We point out that it seems unlikely that the kernel of the covering constructed in the proof of Theorem 1.13 can be made to be abelian.
-This is because it does not appear to be possible to choose the subgroup $X$ so that the kernel of the epimorphism $R_0\rtimes X\to G_{(N,p)}$ would be abelian: that would require that $R_0\cap X$ be abelian.
+\begin{remark}{\rm We point out that it seems unlikely that the kernel of the covering constructed in the proof of Theorem 1.13 can be made to be abelian in general.
+This is because it is not always possible to choose the subgroup $X$ in the proof of Proposition 6.1 so that the kernel of the epimorphism $R_0\rtimes X\to G$ is abelian: that would require that $R_0\cap X$ be abelian.
 Of course, this still leaves open the possibility that the cover can be modified to obtain an abelian kernel.
 We conjecture, however, that this cannot always be accomplished, which would mean that Open Question 1.6 has a negative answer. } \end{remark}